 Customer Experience Audit: FedEx Omnichannel Disaster

-In our Strategy, Org Design & Culture series we cover customer-focused companies that are willing to adapt, take risks and discover new ways of staying relevant.
+In our Strategy, Org Design & Culture series, we cover customer-focused companies that are willing to adapt, take risks and discover new ways of staying relevant.
 Sometimes, we encounter brands that are delivering bad customer experiences because they are missing the mark on basic customer expectations.
 These are CX Big Fails.
-Failures likes these can teach CX professionals as much about the impact of CX strategy as successes can.
+Failures likes these can teach CX professionals as much about the impact of CX strategy and customer experience design as successes can.
 Our teacher today is FedEx.

 FedEx, one of the world’s largest transportation companies, made the top 5 in the 2017 Forbes Global ranking.
 This is the brand that invented the real-time tracking packages service.
 Yet, customers CANNOT change FedEx delivery dates over the phone.
 I learned that firsthand when I tried to complete that simple transaction last week.